woomora/woomora.github.io/README.md

 ## About me

-I will graduate this summer from the Analysis and Policy in Economics programm at [Paris School of Economics (PSE)](https://www.parisschoolofeconomics.eu/en/).
+I will graduate this summer from the Analysis and Policy in Economics Masters programme at [Paris School of Economics (PSE)](https://www.parisschoolofeconomics.eu/en/teaching/masters-program/ape-analysis-policy-in-economics/).

 Formerly, I studied my BA and MSc at [Centro de Invesitgación y Docencia Económicas (CIDE)](https://www.cide.edu/de/) in Mexico.

-I am interested in the intersection of political economics, historical and social economics.
+I am interested in the intersection of political economy, historical economics and public economics.
 I have worked on the persistent effects of colonial segregation, the racial income gap in Latin America, preferences for redistribution in Mexico, and the role of leaders during the Covid-19 pandemic.
 Here you can find my [CV](https://github.com/woomora/woomora.github.io/raw/main/Woo-Mora%20CV.pdf).